lorenzo-zappone/data-engineer-cloudwalk/README.md

     ├── scripts
-        ├── extract.py # Script to extract data from the World Bank API ├── load.py # Script to load data into the PostgreSQL database └── transform.sql # SQL script to create the pivoted view ├── Dockerfile # Dockerfile for the application ├── docker-compose.yml # Docker Compose file to orchestrate services ├── requirements.txt # Python dependencies
+        ├── extract.py # Script to extract data from the World Bank API ├── load.py # Script to load data into the PostgreSQL database └── transform.py # Script to create the pivoted view ├── Dockerfile # Dockerfile for the application ├── docker-compose.yml # Docker Compose file to orchestrate services ├── requirements.txt # Python dependencies